Pilot project, sponsored by BSW Hamburg

 However, in discussions with the local neighborhood management of the Colonnaden e.
 V. association, we encountered capacity and funding bottlenecks.
 Despite the successful launch of the BID Quartier Colonnaden, the local interest group’s options for action were limited.
 At the time, the city center coordination had not planned any projects or measures in the district either.

-Without further ado, we independently submitted an application as part of the “Hidden Potentials funding programfor a vibrant and resilient Hamburg city centre.
-With success!
-The funding was approved and our work on neighborhood development could begin.
+Without further ado, we independently submitted an application under the “HiddenPotential” grant programto create a vibrant and resilient Hamburg city centre.
+And it was a success!
+The grant was approved, and our neighbourhood development work could begin.

 Our way of working